walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 # change to directory above
 cd ..

-# chaining these together to move into directory which is also inside the directory above (basically into a "parallel" directory)
+# move to directory which is also inside the directory above (basically a "parallel" directory)
 cd ../mydirectory

 # change into previous work directory